tomhuhges/notes/code/node-js/README.md

 when you type a website into a browser, the browser does a DNS lookup to workout the IP of the server computer. the computer is on all day and the operating system lets the server program know when a HTTP request arrives at its IP. the server program will do something in response to the request, for example it might send back a HTML file, or a piece of JSON, or it may interpret some PHP/ruby/python to create a HTML file. this is sent back to the requesting IP address.

-node allows us to use javascript to both manipulate the DOM in the browser, and manage HTTP requests on the server.
+node allows us to use "javascript" to manage HTTP requests on the server, just like we can use it in the browser.

 ----